Gold ETFs are a popular way for investors to purchase gold in the electronic format or invest in companies in the gold-mining industry.

 VanEck Vectors Junior Gold Miners ETF

 The VanEck Vectors Junior Gold Miners ETF tracks gold mining stocks but is different because its benchmark, the MVIS Global Junior Gold Miners Index, is comprised of micro and small-cap gold and silver miners.
-Junior gold miners are either smaller stocks that produce gold or even those not yet in production and either exploring for gold or develop a project.
+Junior gold miners are either smaller stocks that produce gold or even those not yet in production and either explore gold or develop a project.

 These types of stocks are exposed to different risks than large producers, such as project delays or poor exploration results, meaning their share prices are driven by different variables.
 The ETF has generated a return of 39.4% in the last 12 months.